civio/quienmanda/README.md

     $ createdb -O qm -h localhost qm_development
     $ createdb -O qm -h localhost qm_test

-Then install and run locally:
+Then install and run locally, get a copy of the code, install the dependencies:

     $ git clone https://github.com/dcabo/quienmanda.es.git
     $ cd quienmanda.es
     $ bundle install

+Set up the database (this will also create some sample data, and a user with email `admin@quienmanda.es` and password `password`):

-    $ rake db:migrate
+    $ rake db:setup

+And run…

     $ rails server

 ### Deploying in Heroku